Can My Car Get Hacked? How to Prevent Car Hacking

 - Alert the FBI and file a complaint with the Internet Crime Complaint Center.

-All a hacker needs is Uconnect and Sprint mobile device, a Wi-Fi hot spot and laptop to get the car’s VIN number, make, model, IP address and GPS coordinates.
+Hackers don't need physical access to your vehicle to carry out cyber attacks.
+They only need a Uconnect and Sprint mobile device, a Wi-Fi hot spot and laptop to get the car's Vehicle Identification Number (VIN), make, model, IP address and GPS coordinates.

 The ability to track a victim with GPS coordinates is the most frightening idea for many.
 As invasive as it sounds, however, it's not easy to pinpoint a vehicle while doing this, but it is possible.